 WHY

 Coaching lends itself so well to teenagers and emerging adults.
-They are in a sensitive stage of development and therefore are more sensitive to the others’ judgement.
+They are in a sensitive stage of development and therefore are more in tune with others’ judgement.
 They are more self-conscious as they are forming their identities and trying to fit in.
-As they deal with heightened emotions and sensitivity with hormone surges, they more impulsive and willing to take risks as they separate from family and create their own community.
+As they deal with heightened emotions and sensitivity with hormone surges, they are more impulsive and willing to take risks as they separate from family and create their own community.
 A non-judgmental approach is healthy for everyone but especially important during this developmentally vulnerable stage.
-The non-judgmental ear can make the difference between if they reach out for help when they’re struggling or get the support and guidance they really need as they navigate toward healthy independence.
-The non-directive approach is a way to respect their need to develop their own voice, choice and self-confidence (Youth Coaching Institute).
+Feeling heard can make the difference between if they reach out for help when they’re struggling or get the support and guidance they really need as they navigate toward healthy independence.
+A non-directive approach is a way to respect their need to develop their own voice, choice and self-confidence (Youth Coaching Institute).

 Where Science meets Art